DmitryBondarenko1/solid-spoon/Console.md

 **Running Console**

 Let's have a look at what you have just set up and run a simple Java "Hello World" application with console output.
 After clicking **Run** in the main menu, you see a console with the application output at the bottom of the IntelliJ IDEA main screen.
 Note that all console messages are highlighted in accordance with the settings you have made.

-As mentioned before, IntelliJ IDEA can do more than just a simple console.
-Let's make sure of it and also discover some of its smart functions.
-To do this, open a standard JavaScipt project with a piece of code shown below.
-Run this project and navigate to console.
-Try running a JS degug command.
-As you can see it is executed and syntax errors are highlighted.

 **Managing Console**